mautic/mautic-documentation/pages/14.Queue/docs.en.md

 ### RabbitMQ

-[RabbitMQ][RabbitMQ] is one of the available queue protocols that Mautic supports.
+[RabbitMQ][rabbitMQ] is one of the available queue protocols that Mautic supports.
 In order to use it, you must have a RabbitMQ server running.
-Instructions on how to install RabbitMQ can be obtained on their [website][website].
+Instructions on how to install RabbitMQ can be obtained on their [website][rabbitMQ-website].
 For testing purposes, you can use you can use [cloudamqp][cloudamqp] which offers a RabbitMQ as a service.

 Once you have setup a RabbitMQ server, you can configure Mautic to use it by using the *Configuration* menu item again.